mroth/bump/README.md

 This may not be the correct workflow for your project!
-In particular, it really works best in environments where there is not a version number file that stored in version control itself (Node NPM, Rust Cargo), but rather those where the git tags themselves manage the versioning (Go modules libraries, sbt-git, etc.)
+In particular, it really works best in environments where there is not a version number file that stored in version control itself (Node NPM, Rust Cargo), but rather those where the git tags themselves manage the versioning (Go modules, sbt-git, etc.)

-Some related tools I found in looking at this you may wish to consider as alternatives.
+Some related tools I found in looking at this you may wish to consider as
+alternatives:

 - [sindresorhus/np] For NPM projects, this is really good.
 We've adopted it for all our JS native projects at @openlawteam, in conjunction with `--no-publish`.
-- [goreleaser] For Go projects, this tool is super good.
-In fact, it works well in partnership with `bump`, the two tools can be complimentary for certain workflows (and I use goreleaser to package bump itself!).
+- [goreleaser] For Go projects, this tool is quite nice.
+In fact, it works well in partnership with bump: let bump manage your releases and changelog, and but goreleaser running in CI to build and add the binaries to the release.
+(See the configuration for this project.)
-- [zeit/release] Very close to what we wanted, but it does the tag/commit locally and pushes to GitHub before drafting the release, and requires API authorization to draft the release message.
+- [zeit/release] Fairly close to what we wanted, but it does a git tag/commit and pushes to GitHub before drafting the release, and requires API authorization.
+Javascript based.

 [sindresorhus/np]: https://github.com/sindresorhus/np
 [goreleaser]: https://goreleaser.com